ryanshuzzz/Ottomotive/README.md

 1.)
 Download the 'Ottomotive' file on the resository page<br />
 2.)
 Download 'pythonsdkmaster' file on repsitory<br />
 3.)
 Install Pip:<br />
     If you’re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
-If you’re using<br />an older version of Python, you’ll need to use the installation described in this link<br />                                              https://packaging.python.org/tutorials/installing-packages/<br />
+If you’re using     an older version of Python, you’ll need to use the installation described in this link<br />                                               https://packaging.python.org/tutorials/installing-packages<br />
 4.)
 Install tornado using pip in Termianl useing the command:<br />
     >>> pip install tornado<br />
 5.)
 You will also need to know your <br />